mrismanaziz/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## A termite walks into a bar and asks “Is the bar tender here?”